krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-09-async-manual.md

 ![alt text](/assets/async-demos/alloc-2.png "alloc")

-But there is one major problem with that technique, we have more than one thread than can create new object at the same time.
+But there is one major problem with that technique, we have more than one thread that can create new objects at the same time.
 We need to synchronize those calls somehow or ... we can give each thread a portion of eden, that is dedicated to only that thread.
 That portion is called **TLAB** - thread local allocation buffer.
-In such case each thread can use **bumping pointer** at his own TLAB safely.
+In such cases each thread can use a **bumping pointer** at his own TLAB safely.

 Introducing TLABs creates two more issues that JVM needs to deal: